mrkkrp/zip/README.md

 ### Encryption

 Encryption is currently not supported.
-Encryption system described in .ZIP specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
+Encryption system described in the .ZIP specification is known to be seriously flawed, so it's probably not the best way to protect your data anyway.
 The encryption method seems to be a proprietary technology of PKWARE (at least that's what stated about it in the .ZIP specification), so to hell with it.